25 Popular Christmas Words and What They Really Mean

 Adapted from Getty Images

-Devout Christians may already be familiar with Advent.
+Devout Christians from many different denominations may already be familiar with Advent.
 For people with different beliefs, chocolate-filled advent calendars may come to mind.
 In Christianity, the Advent season encompasses the four Sundays leading up to Christmas.
 It’s the first season of the Christian church year.
 Surprisingly, Advent often does not include Christmas itself.

 The term derives from the Latin word adventus, which means “coming.”
 The Advent season was traditionally a time for penance and prayer.
 It was also a time to prepare for the baptism of new Christians on Epiphany in January.
 This shifted to the coming of Christ, starting around the 6th century.